Capo80/VaultFS/docs/Implemention details of the protections.md

 2. Umount protection, the filesystem should be detached only on system shutdown;
 3. Underlaying block device protection, the user should not be able to interact with the underlying block device after the system is mounted;

-Protection 2 can be activated/deactivated with syscalls by using a single unique, secure password.
+Protection 2 can be activated/deactivated with the device called controller by using a single unique, secure password.

 All protections are active by default at Filesystem Mounting.

 ## Password persistance

-There are 2 possible solutions to maintain the password:
-- set up the password before mounting with a syscall and have it only in kernel memory;
-- keep the password on the filesystem and load it in memory up automatically when mounting;

-The first option would allow us to control the password more easily at runtime, while the second would allow us to have a persistent password and a more automatic loading process.

-In case of option 2, the best place to save the password would be the SuperBlock and to have the password be permanent while the FS is mounted.
+The password that is used to umount is saved i nthe File System Superblock and is choosen during initial formatting.

-We extract the password from the superblock by using the data paramenter of the mount syscall in the "ransomfs_mount" function, it could also be possible to change the password at this point if the user passes it as a parameter.
+We extract the password from the superblock by using the data paramenter of the mount syscall in the "ransomfs_mount" function, it could also be possible to change the password at this point if the user passes it as a parameter, this is not yet implemented.

 ## Umount protection